How to Win More Deals with Effective Sales Funnel Management

 The most effective sales teams align the sales process with the buyer’s journey and engage in best practices for both pipeline management and sales funnel management.

-1. Connect the Marketing Funnel with the Sales Funnel
+1. Connect the Marketing Funnel to the Sales Funnel

-• Specify the metrics that matter.
-Agree together on what defines a marketing qualified lead, sales qualified lead, etc.
+Specify the metrics that matter.
+Agree on the definition of a marketing qualified lead, sales qualified lead, and other business-specific metrics.

-• Establish accountability.
-Service Level Agreements between marketing and sales teams should define goals for the quantity and quality of leads that marketing pushes to sales.
+Establish accountability.
+Use service-level agreements between marketing and sales teams to define goals for the quantity and quality of leads passed from marketing to sales.
 Likewise, define goals for response times and closing ratios for the sales team to strive for.

-• Meet regularly.
-Regular meetings allow your teams to address any changes in the marketing funnel and/or sales funnel, and to share new information related to customer behavior.
+Meet regularly.
+Ongoing communications and scheduled meetings allow your teams to address any changes in the marketing funnel and/or sales funnel, and to share new information related to customer behavior.

 This process takes time and investment, but it’s worth the effort.
-According to Marketo, when sales and marketing teams are in sync, companies increase deal closing by 67%.
+When sales and marketing teams are in sync, companies close more deals.

 2. Track Prospects Through the Funnel

 Clearly define criteria for prospects to move from one funnel stage to the next.
-Create a sales funnel chart and communicate criteria and expectations to all of your sales reps.
+Create a sales funnel chart and communicate with your sales team about criteria and expectations.

-Make sure sales managers are communicating clear expectations to salespeople about maintaining accurate and up to date data on each potential customer’s location in the sales funnel.
+Make sure sales managers set and convey clear expectations of sales professionals about maintaining accurate and up-to-date data on each customer’s stage in the sales funnel.

 3. Target Messaging Based on Funnel Location

-Knowing where sales leads are in the funnel helps your sales reps to target messaging that is appropriate for each stage.
+Knowing where prospects are in the funnel helps your sales professionals target messaging that is appropriate for each stage.

 Work with your marketing and sales enablement functions to ensure every member of your team has access to content appropriate for every stage of the sales funnel.